hasan-rakibul/hasan-rakibul.github.io/content/blogs/personal-note-git-Linux-etc-commands.md

 # VS Code
 ## Not finding virtual environment
 - As discussed in [this answer](https://stackoverflow.com/a/68169595), I need to go 'Select Interpreter' and can select the virtual environment through the file explorer.
+- Alternatively, as mentioned [here](https://code.visualstudio.com/docs/python/environments): 'Open the Command Palette (Ctrl+Shift+P) and enter Preferences: Open User Settings.
+Then set `python.defaultInterpreterPathInterpreter` to the path of the virtual environment.'

 ## Connecting remote host through SSH
 - As discussed [here in VSCode](https://code.visualstudio.com/docs/remote/troubleshooting#_ssh-tips), I need to specify the public key in the remote host from my local PC.
 In PowerShell: